javiclement/FATracker/README.md

-# FATracker
-FATracker is a program to instantly know the data of your Splinterlands accounts

 # About FATracker
+FATracker is a program to instantly know the data of your Splinterlands accounts.
 View your SPS account details (when you joined Splinterlands, your collection power, battles played and % won, which guild are you member).
 - Amount of DEC.
 - Amount of SPS.